 The West Rest Furniture Building, aka “The Totem”, is currently the home of Papa Joe’s Italian restaurant at the corner of Capitol Boulevard and Ann Morrison Park Boulevard, near the entrance to Boise State University.
 It has a long and varied history as the home to many different businesses and was even for a while a warehouse for the Civilian Conservation Corps.
 It is described on the State Historic Preservation Office’s Inventory as having a “Tudor Rustic Eclectic” design.

-The West Rest Furniture Company organized in 1935 by Angus Hill, John H. Kruse, D.B.
+The West Rest Furniture Company was organized in 1935 with Angus Hill, John H. Kruse, D.B.
 Johns and Laurel Elam as directors.
 John Kruse was the manager of the factory and chief designer of furniture.

 In May of 1938, a group of Bend, Oregon businessmen organized as the old Oregon Trail Furniture Company bought the machinery and equipment of the West Rest factory and moved it to Bend, where manufacturing was continued.
 (IDS April 5, 1938 page 7) The building then became the home of Pratt Furniture for about one year when the company closed its showroom at this location and used the property as a storage facility.
 This very well may have been due to the Depression at that time.

-Pratt Furniture advertisements appear throughout the war bearing the address of the building and it is possible that they operated out of part of the building while the CCC kept its headquarters there.
+Pratt Furniture advertisements appear throughout World War II bearing the address of the building and it is possible that they operated out of part of the building while the CCC kept its headquarters there.
 The SHPO Inventory also mentions that the War Production Training Program operated from the building as well and this would be consistent with how the Depression Era CCC was phased out and became supportive of the War efforts in the early 1940s.

-This presents the biggest question about the building: it’s totem pole, of which there is great speculation.
+This presents the biggest question about the building: it’s totem pole, of which there has been great speculation.
+For many years, the pole’s origin was of some dispute.

 Local writer Tim Woodward wrote in the Statesman in 2010: “Most of the sources I spoke with think the totem pole was added in the 1940s.
 Why and by whom are the mystery.
 One story has it that Dixon the restaurateur was from Alaska and wanted a totem pole to remind him of his former home.
 I can’t vouch for its accuracy.
 Historian/planner John Bertram found records indicating that the totem pole was carved by someone named Gordon Camby.
 But absolutely zilch is known about him.”

-Since the late 1990s, the building has been known as the home of Papa Joe’s Italian Restaurant, serving Boise with casual Italian food and as a local university watering hole.
-The West Rest Building’s rustic nature and its totem pole remain and are certainly worth a visit as a unique part of South Boise and Capital Boulevard.
+Since 1898, the building has been known as the home of Papa Joe’s Italian Restaurant, serving Boise with casual Italian food and as a local university watering hole.
+The West Rest Building’s rustic nature and its totem pole remain and are certainly worth a visit as a unique part of South Boise and Capitol Boulevard.

 Sources: The Idaho Statesman, Barbara Perry Bauer, David Klinger, Tim Woodward, Anna Webb, and John Bertram